mnek1t/Sport-Store_ASP_NET_CORE/README.md

 - The `main` branch always contains workable code that should compile without errors or warnings.
 All requirements of the current step must be fulfilled.
 - The feature branch is where most of the work for the current step takes place.
 Changes in a commit may contain warnings, but should not contain errors.
 Changes that belong to one task or are logically complete are recommended to be uploaded as a separate commit.

-_*This task was developed based on an example from the book by [Adam Freeman Pro ASP.NET Core 3 (Develop Cloud-Ready Web Applications Using MVC 3, Blazor, and Razor Pages)](https://www.amazon.com/Pro-ASP-NET-Core-Cloud-Ready-Applications/dp/1484254392).
+_*This task was developed based on an example from the book by [Adam Freeman Pro ASP.NET Core 6: Develop Cloud-Ready Web Applications Using MVC, Blazor, and Razor Pages 9th ed.
+Edition](https://www.amazon.com/Pro-ASP-NET-Core-Cloud-Ready-Applications/dp/1484279565).
 If you are having difficulty completing the task, contact the source._